Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 TAKING ADVANTAGE

 Being outside the top 100 players in the world ranking, South African Erik Van Rooyen needed a special invitation to get into the tournament.
-He made the most of it by finishing tied for eighth with a 1-over-par total.
-His Top 15 finish earns him a spot in next year’s event in San Francisco.
+He made the most of it by finishing tied for eighth with a 1-over total.
+His top 15 finish earns him a spot in next year’s event in San Francisco.

 Van Rooyen hardly was the only one to take advantage in his first PGA Championship.

 Jazz Janewattananond of Thailand also came up big.
 The 23-year-old saved par on the final hole by chipping from 60 feet for a tap-in par.
-It gave him a final round 77 and a plus-2 total, good for a tie for 14th place.
+It gave him a final-round 77 and a 2-over total, good for a tie for 14th place.

-Getting a spot in next year’s PGA Championship in San Francisco was news to Janewattananond, who wants to spend a few more years playing in Japan, Asia and on the European Tour before trying to make the PGA Tour.
+Getting a spot in next year’s PGA was news to Janewattananond, who wants to spend a few more years playing in Asia and on the European Tour before trying to make the PGA Tour.

 “It was a good experience, a good learning curve,” he said.
 “I need to go through that.
 You can’t just come up first time in a major and finish top five, top three.
 I surprised myself early, but this is for the better.
 If I get things too easy, I might think everything is easy.
 Nothing is easy.”